 Students in grades 7 and 8 who want to attend SMS during the winter season, can be part of a special program intended to introduce them to the demands and rewards of a winter sports academy.

-SMS provides tutorial support in the student-athlete’s home school curriculum or integrates the student-athlete into our nationally accredited academic program.
-In every case, each student-athlete receives a tailored academic program to fit the expectations of their home school, ensuring a seamless return in the spring.
+SMS provides tutorial support in the student's home school curriculum or integrates them into the SMS academic program.
+In every case, each student receives a tailored academic program to fit the expectations of their home school, ensuring a seamless return in the spring.

 Specific academic questions from prospective families and home school counselors/teachers should be directed to Alex Lehmann.

-Initial inquiries regarding the Winter Term Program, including admission for the upcoming academic year, should be directed to Admissions Director Jim Sullivan (802-856-1153).
+Initial inquiries regarding the Winter Term Program, including admission for the upcoming academic year, should be directed to our Admissions Team (802-856-1103).

-Student-athletes enrolled in our Winter Term Integrated Program will integrate into existing, full-year SMS courses.
+Students enrolled in our Winter Term Integrated Program will matriculate into existing, full-year SMS courses.
 These courses are designed to begin with new material when the Winter Term student arrives.
-Please note that the student-athlete’s home school curriculum will not be followed if you choose this option.
+Please note that the student's home school curriculum will not be followed if you choose this option.

 Some of the advantages of integrating into our program include a more traditional immersive classroom experience, one that involves a group dynamic that nurtures the exchange of ideas, peer support, and group learning.
-Our teachers are also very aware of the unique demands on student-athletes during the winter months, and our courses are designed to support the ebbs and flows of the busy winter athletic season in many ways.
-SMS recommends integration as much as possible, especially if a student-athlete is required to withdraw from his/her/their home school while attending SMS for the Winter Term.
+Our teachers are also very aware of the unique demands on students during the winter months, and our courses are designed to support the ebbs and flows of the busy winter athletic season.
+SMS recommends integration as much as possible, especially if a student is required to withdraw from their home school while attending SMS for the Winter Term.

-Student-athletes enrolled in our Winter Term Tutorial Program will receive tutorial support in their home school curriculum.
-For this approach to be effective, we rely on close and frequent communication with home school teachers and expect willingness on the home school teacher’s part to share all material, assessments, answer keys, and other support material such as textbooks and handouts.
+Students enrolled in our Winter Term Tutorial Program will receive tutorial support in their home school curriculum.
+For this approach to be effective, we rely on close and frequent communication with home school teachers and expect willingness on their part to share all materials.
 In short, the home school MUST provide SMS with all of the course work that the student-athlete is expected to complete while attending SMS.
-Students, parents, and home school teachers should also recognize that, based on our unique approach to winter athletics and academics, our coverage of material, administration of tests and quizzes, and completion of essays and projects will sometimes come at a later date than the same material is completed at the home school.

-Some Winter Term student-athletes will be tutored in some of their home school courses while integrating into some SMS courses.
-This occurs when a home school determines that the SMS curriculum is similar to their curriculum or otherwise acceptable in one or more of the student athlete’s courses, while still requesting that the student-athlete follow the home school curriculum in other subject areas.
+Some Winter Term student will be tutored in some of their home school courses while integrating into some SMS courses.
+This occurs when a home school determines that the SMS curriculum is similar to their curriculum or otherwise acceptable in one or more of the student's courses, while still requesting that the student follow the home school curriculum in other subject areas.